Pomax/BezierInfo-2/components/sections/pointvectors3d/content.en-GB.md

     // note that v1 is a vector, but 2/c1 and (v1 · ...) are just
     // plain numbers, so we're just scaling v1 by some constant.

-    // Then we reflection a second time, over a plane at x1 so that
+    // Then we reflect a second time, over a plane at x1, so that
     // the frame tangent is aligned with the curve tangent again: v2 = x1.t - tiL
     c2 = v2 · v2